hiddenswitch/Spellsource/client/docs/DefaultApi.md

-Removes your client from the matchmaking queue.
+Removes your client from the matchmaking queue, regardless of which queue it is in.

 ### Example
 ```java